tpm2-software/tpm2-openssl/README.md

 tpm2_evictcontrol -c ak_rsa.ctx 0x81000000
 ```

-Keys restricted to `rsapss` will be handled as RSA-PSS, otherwise as RSA.
+Keys restricted to `rsapss` will be handled as RSA-PSS, all other keys as RSA.

 ### Key Parameter Retrieval